johnconnor-sec/obsidian-watcher/README.md

 # Obsidian Daily Note Watcher

+A bespoke

+> [!note]
+> This is meant to be a simple background script to add some automation to a user of **CLI** based note-making applications like `obsidian.nvim`, `zk`, `vimwiki`, and others.
+> This functionality is most likely achievable within the Obsidian application, and possibly within some of the CLI based applications.

 Watches a vault directory for new Markdown notes.
 When a new note is created on the same day as the current daily note, its H1 heading is linked under the `## Inbox` section of that daily note.
 Notes must be named `YYYYMMDDHHMM.md`.
 Daily notes must be named `YYYY-MM-DD.md`.